alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/test-helper-for-a-single-method.md

 }
 {{< / highlight >}}

-Basically Iâ€™m creating all the test helpers for each method, now during test setup Iâ€™m able to verify the name of the test that is going to be executed, and call the appropriate helpers if they are present.
+Basically I'm creating all the test helpers for each method, now during test setup I'm able to verify the name of the test that is going to be executed, and call the appropriate helpers if they are present.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 protected override void OnSetUp ( )